 Location: Studio 391

-To be scheduled – check website for dates and times in 2014 at http://www.michelecombs.com
+To be scheduled – check website for dates and times in 2015 at http://www.michelecombs.com (classes are to be scheduled this coming fall)

 Everyone will work on their own project with assistance from Susan.Susan will assist you in your artistic journey from concept through completion.
 She will help with: